junglok/tem-docs/docs/relion.rst

     :scale: 70 %
     :align: center

-As shown in above figure, you can browse and select **"standard submission script"** as the location of RELION_QSUB_TEMPLATE for relion 3.0.7 (i.e., /tem/el7/qsub-relion-3.0.7-cpu.bash or its own your copy), and give **"Number of Nodes"** and **"Number of processes per each node"** values instead of default ones to submit a job to Torque based TEM farm.
+As shown in above figure, you can browse and select **"standard submission script"** as the location of RELION_QSUB_TEMPLATE for relion X.X.X (i.e., /tem/el7/qsub-relion-4.0.0-cpu.bash or its own your copy), and give **"Number of Nodes"** and **"Number of processes per each node"** values instead of default ones to submit a job to Torque based TEM farm.

 .. note::
   For CPU jobs, note that you **MUST** use **cpuQ** for the "Queue name" field and render correct "number of MPI procs" which is generally total number of processes (# of nodes * # of processes per each node)

-Standard job submission script (for CPU use)
+Standard job submission script (for relion 4.0.0 CPU use)
 --------------------------------------------

 .. code-block:: bash